LLayta/LLayta.github.io/content/posts/asymptotic_analysis/index.md

 Heavy emphasis on the "**how algorithms' scale at large inputs**" part from our previous paragraph.
 These notations do **NOT** describe how fast the algorithms are, it strictly describes how they grow given large inputs.
 Just because an algorithm has a faster or slower time complexity than another, doesn't mean it's faster or slower.

 ## Big O notation
-Big O notation is what we utilize when we want to describe an upper bounding function to our algorithms work (which is T(n)).
+Big O notation is what we utilize when we want to describe an upper bounding function to our algorithms work (which is $T(n)$).
 We do this so we can approximate the worse case scenario of an algorithm.
 Let's formally define our big O function.

 ### Formal definition
 let $k$, $n$ = some positive natural number